 The following terms as used in this Prospectus are briefly defined below: Annual Fee For each calendar year during which the Company's annual Return on Average Common Equity Capital after deduction of the Base Fee (the "Actual Return") exceeds 6.69% (the "Minimum Return"), the Company will pay the Investment Manager an additional advisory fee equal to the product determined by multiplying the Average Annual Value of All Invested Assets by a percentage equal to the difference between the Actual Return and the Minimum Return, up to a maximum of one percent (1%) per annum.
 The Annual Fee will be earned only to the extent that the annual Return on Average Common Equity Capital after deduction of the Base Fee and Annual Fee is at least equal to the Minimum Return.
 Average Annual Value of All Assets The book value of total assets determined in accordance with GAAP on the first day of the year and on the last day of each quarter of such year, divided by five.
 Average Annual Value of All Invested Assets The book value of Invested Assets determined in accordance with GAAP on the first day of the year and on the last day of each quarter of such year, divided by five.
 Average Common Equity Capital The Common Equity Capital on the first day of the year and on the last day of each quarter of such year, divided by five.
-Average Quarterly Value of The hook value of total assets determined in divided by two.

-The book value of total assets determined in All Assets..... accordance with GAAP on the first day of the quarter and on the last day of the quarter, divided by two.

-Average Quarterly Value of All Invested Assets.....

-The book value of Invested Assets determined in accordance with GAAP on the first day of the quarter and on the last day of the quarter,

-Base Fee.....

-Quarterly in arrears, a fee consisting of a quarterly servicing fee of .125% of the Average Quarterly Value of All Assets and a quarterly advisory fee of .25% of the Average Quarterly Value of All Invested Assets.

-Common Equity Capital.....

-The sum of the stated capital plus the additional paid-in capital for the Common Shares.

-Dividend Reinvestment Plan....

-The plan adopted by the Company pursuant to which dividends and other Plan cash distributions are automatically invested by the Plan Agent for the account of a shareholder electing to participate in the Plan in additional newly issued Common Shares of the Company.
+Average Quarterly Value of All Assets The book value of total assets determined in accordance with GAAP on the first day of the quarter and on the last day of the quarter, divided by two.
+Average Quarterly Value of All Invested Assets The book value of Invested Assets determined in accordance with GAAP on the first day of the quarter and on the last day of the quarter, divided by two.
+Base Fee Quarterly in arrears, a fee consisting of a quarterly servicing fee of .125% of the Average Quarterly Value of All Assets and a quarterly advisory fee of .25% of the Average Quarterly Value of All Invested Assets.
+Common Equity Capital The sum of the stated capital plus the additional paid-in capital for the Common Shares.
+Dividend Reinvestment Plan The plan adopted by the Company pursuant to which dividends and other Plan cash distributions are automatically invested by the Plan Agent for the account of a shareholder electing to participate in the Plan in additional newly issued Common Shares of the Company.
+GAAP Generally accepted accounting principles.
+Independent Trust Managers The trust managers of the Company who are not affiliated with PMC Capital or its subsidiaries.
+Invested Assets The Primary Investments plus the Other Investments.
+61